carpasse/poc-conventional-changelog/README.md

 npm pkg set scripts.changelog="npx conventional-changelog -p changelog-preset.js -i CHANGELOG.md -s"
 ```

-If we want, we can publish our custom preset as npm package with the [prefix](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-preset-loader/index.js#L40) `conventional-changelog-` for example `conventional-chanelog-one-beyond` and usit in all our projects passing the name with `-p one-beyond`.
-Although my advice is that you stick to the defaults.
+If we want, we can publish our custom preset as npm package with the [prefix](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-preset-loader/index.js#L40) `conventional-changelog-` for example `conventional-changelog-one-beyond` and use it in all our projects passing the preset `-p one-beyond`.

-The rlease workflow we've added now has the following steps:
+The release workflow we've added is the following:

-1. Validate our projec (preversion script);
+1. Validate our project (preversion script);
 2. Build the project(version script)
 3. Generate/update our CHANGELOG.md file (version script)
 4. Bump the package version, create a a tag and aversion commit with version bump, build files and CHANGELOG.MD changes (release script)